influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

 2. [Install Telegraf](/telegraf/v1.20/introduction/installation/).
 2. Set up a free Cloud 2 account with your email address once you are in contact with the support team.
 {{% note %}}
 A group account on your side is preferred because the token the team creates will be owned by that account.
-If you remove the account (even if others persist) the token will be destroyed.
+If the account is removed, (even if others persist) the token will be destroyed.
 {{% /note %}}
 3. Create a telegraf bucket and a **Write Token** for the telegraf bucket.
 4. Work with the support team via a zoom to ensure that the data is being written to your Cloud 2 account.